mmahlke/Bioinformatics_DiMeLo-seq/README.md

  <img src="https://github.com/mmahlke/Bioinformatics_DiMeLo-seq/blob/main/Figures/active_cen4.png" alt="Dimelo at CEN4" style="width:100%; height:100%;">
 </div>

-To load this .bam file we have been working with to IGV, you also need to load the PDNC4 assembly, because that is what it is aligned to.
+To view this .bam file we have been working with to IGV, you first need to load the PDNC4 assembly, because that is what it is aligned to.
 I placed that assembly file in the training folder.
 Click on 'Genomes' then 'Load genome from file' and select the PDNC4 genome assembly file.
-Then you can load the .bam file.
+Then you can load the D2Y_CENPA.bam file.

 You can also look for the neocentromere on PDNC4 Hap1 at coordinates 79000000-79500000.